Demi Lovato Revealed The Truth About That Altercation With Her Background Dancer

 Advertisement

-"I just remember going and sitting down, texting my mom 'I'm sorry.'
+"I just remember going and sitting down, texting my mum 'I'm sorry.'
 And I slept the whole day...I just came to a breaking point."

 Lovato entered rehab shortly afterwards, and was diagnosed bi-polar.